weldpua2008/ansible-jenkins-master/README.md

 # ansible-jenkins-master
-Configure Jenkins Master from a scratch
+Configure Jenkins Master from a scratch with Project-based Matrix Authorization Strategy

 certification_repo - place to your Jenkins